ang-zeyu/3103-project/README.md

 It also uses the `-O2` optimization flag.

 Lastly, `-fopenmp` flag (verified to be working on `xcne` machines as well) is specified to allow us to use the **multithreading library** OpenMP.
+OpenMP is a multithreading library which's usage is discussed in our document writeup.

 ## Running the Proxy